merenlab/anvio.org/help/main/artifacts/genome-taxonomy-txt/index.md

 To get this output, just provide the `-o` or the `-O` flag when running <span class="artifact-p">[anvi-estimate-scg-taxonomy](/help/main/programs/anvi-estimate-scg-taxonomy)</span> or <span class="artifact-p">[anvi-estimate-trna-taxonomy](/help/main/programs/anvi-estimate-trna-taxonomy)</span>.

 These contain the exact same information as is normally displayed in the terminal, just in a separate file that is easier to share or include as supplemental data.
-To see an explination of the data within this file, you can look at the page for <span class="artifact-n">[genome-taxonomy](/help/main/artifacts/genome-taxonomy)</span>.
+To see an explanation of the data within this file, you can look at the page for <span class="artifact-n">[genome-taxonomy](/help/main/artifacts/genome-taxonomy)</span>.

 {:.notice}